 The OWASP Foundation, therefore, publishes the top 10 most common web application bugs and vulnerabilities at regular periods.
-A standard document, known as the OWASP Top 10, was created to enable developers and organizations to ensure that their web applications minimize these risks through security measures.
+A standard document, known as the OWASP Top 10, was created to enable developers and organizations to ensure that their web apps minimize these risks through security measures.
 The OWASP Top 10 is a good starting point to raise awareness of these major threats.

 They are recognized by developers worldwide as the first step towards more secure coding.